Frequently Asked Questions

 What will happen to the commemorative bricks around the Library?

-At this time, it is unclear if the bricks can be salvaged without damaging them.
+There are plans to attempt to salvage the commemorative bricks at the end of the year.
 Patrons interested in a specific brick can provide their contact information and when a decision is made related to the bricks, they will be contacted.

 What is happening to the books?